- Every day, approximately 830 women die from preventable causes related to pregnancy and childbirth.

 How can women’s lives be saved?

-Severe bleeding after birth can kill a healthy woman within two hours if she is unattended.
+Severe bleeding after birth can kill a healthy woman within hours if she is unattended.
 Injecting oxytocin immediately after childbirth effectively reduces the risk of bleeding.

 Infection after childbirth can be eliminated if good hygiene is practiced and if early signs of infection are recognized and treated in a timely manner.